-After this pushbutton is depressed it will depend on the settings chosen in MODE ® [Edge, Video] which menu will be offered.
-In XY mode the pushbuttons: MODE ®, FILTER ® and SOURCE ® are disabled as XY displays can not be triggered.
+After this pushbutton is depressed it will depend on the settings chosen in MODE @ [Edge, Video, Logic] which menu will be offered.
+In XY mode the pushbuttons: MODE @, FILTER @ and SOURCE @ are disabled as XY displays can not be triggered.

-17.1 Menu: Slope
+21.1 Menu: Slope

-The menu "Edge" will appear if "Edge" was selected in the "Trigger" menu to be called with MODE ® pushbutton and after the FILTER ® pushbutton was depressed.
+The menu "Edge" will appear if "Edge" was selected in the "Trigger" menu to be called with MODE @ pushbutton and after the FILTER @ pushbutton was depressed.
 For further information see "Trigger coupling" (Menu "FILTER") under the heading "Triggering and time bases" and the instrument specifications.
 The following settings are available:

-17.1.1 Trig.
+21.1.1 Trig.
 Filter

-AC: The trigger signal is AC coupled via a large capacitor in order to reach a low cut-off frequency.

-Readout: "Tr:Source, Slope, AC"

-- DC: The trigger signal is DC coupled.
+- AC: The trigger signal is AC coupled via a large capacitor in order to reach a low cut-off frequency.
+Readout: "Tr:Source, Slope, AC" - DC: The trigger signal is DC coupled.
 No peak triggering is possible.

-Readout: "Tr: Source, Slope, DC"

-HF: AC coupling with a small capacitor suppressing low frequency signals.
-Hence the signal display and the trigger signal derived are not any more identical.
-The trigger point symbol is switched off.
+Readout: "Tr: Source, Slope, DC" - HF: AC coupling with a small capacitor suppressing low frequency signals.
+Hence the signal display and the trigger signal derived are not any more identical, the trigger point symbol will be "parked" in DSO mode and will not react to the LEVEL A/B () control.
+In analog mode the trigger point symbol is switched off.
 As a combination of HF coupling and LF or Noise Reject is not meaningful both menu options will not be shown.